 Examine Event Details in the Events View

 When you find an interesting session in the Navigate view or the Events view > Filter Events panel, you can see the list of sequential events for the session in the Events view > Events panel.
 Clicking an event in the list opens the Network Event Details panel for that type of event: Network Event Details, Log Event Details, or Endpoint Event Details.
-Within the Event Details panel, you can select a tab that shows an event reconstruction (text, packet, file, email, and web) or (Version 11.5 or later) the tab that shows host information for network events that are enriched with endpoint data.
+Within the Event Details panel, you can select a tab that shows an event reconstruction (text, packet, file, email, and web) the tab that shows host information for network events that are enriched with endpoint data.

 You can view endpoint data in the following ways: